 - Target the testing and calibration aspects of the permitted methods for FR2 UE RF testing and the preliminary assessment of measurement uncertainty (Clause 5.2 and Annex B of TR38.810)

-- Limit the study to UE power class 3 and free space conditions - The study item outcomes shall capture the efficacy of the enhancements
+- Limit the study to smart phone device types and free space conditions - The study item outcomes shall capture the efficacy of the enhancements

-- Reflect the polarization gain of the UE in the EIRP measurements over all test points, and reflect the practical REFSENS that UE can reach by eliminating the polarization mismatch factor between UE and TE
+- Objectives related to regulatory test cases shall be prioritized

+- Testing aspects shall be considered with the UE-gNB operation in the real field deployment.

+- Define solutions to minimize the impact of polarization basis mismatch between the TE and DUT on the RF testing

 - Considering polarization basis mismatch between the test equipment and UE and UE implementations which may be impacted by this mismatch

-- Limit the study to the permitted UE RF methods defined in Clause 5.2 of TR38.810
+- Limit the study of this objective to the permitted UE RF methods defined in Clause 5.2 of TR38.810

-- Define EIS test metric which can apply to different UE RF implementations considering downlink polarization sweep

 - Possible enhancements may be described as

 - Downlink polarization sweeping by the test equipment (i.e. introducing an additional degree of freedom for polarization alignment of the measurement antenna)

 - The use of circular polarization to perform measurements

+- Coherent combining and demodulation of orthogonally polarized received signals in the test equipment

+- Uplink polarization sweeping by the test equipment to search for the optimal polarization angle to receive and demodulate the signal transmitted by the UE

 - Other approaches are not precluded

-- Minimize spectral flatness artefacts due to polarization basis mismatch between the TE and UE for Transmit Modulation Quality test cases over all test points

-- Considering polarization basis mismatch between the test equipment and UE and UE implementations which may be impacted by this mismatch

-- Limit the study to the permitted UE RF methods defined in Clause 5.2 of TR38.810

-- Possible enhancements may be described as

-- Coherent combining and demodulation of orthogonally polarized received signals in the Te

-- Uplink polarization sweeping by the TE to search for the optimal polarization angle to receive and demodulate the signal transmitted by the UE

-- Other approaches are not precluded

 - Support extreme temperature conditions for all applicable FR2 UE RF test cases

 - Considering beam peak search, spherical coverage, and total radiated power procedures

-- Limit the study to the permitted UE RF methods defined in Clause 5.2 of TR38.810
+- Limit the study of this objective to the permitted UE RF methods defined in Clause 5.2 of TR38.810

+- Study preliminary impacts on system measurement uncertainty under extreme temperature conditions

-- Enhance test methodology for high DL power and low UL power test cases
+- Define test methodology for high DL power and low UL power test cases

 - Considering path loss reduction, measurement antenna gain improvement, DUT positioning improvement, and MU improvement